Operator $K$-theoretic analysis of random adjacency matrices: Introduction

 Because of this $K_1$-triviality, and in light of $K$-theoretic classification, the stable isomorphism classes of our random graph algebras (and, given the scope of the singularity problem, likely more generally) can with high probability be described by rather simple directed multigraphs.
 These representatives, which we call \emph{Cuntz polygons} (see Figure~\ref{fig:turtle}), are generalisations of Cuntz algebras in the sense that $K_0$ need not be cyclic but can be any finite abelian group.
 Stable isomorphism to an actual Cuntz algebra is detected by cyclicity of $K_0$.
 As it turns out, for large Bernoulli digraphs this happens about $85\%$ of the time, a probability which can be computed asymptotically from existing theory (see Theorem~\ref{thm:bernoulli}) and which is supported by the data (Table~\ref{table:dq}).
-For random $r$-regular multigraphs, there are currently three obstacles to computing the asymptotic probability of the graph algebra being stably isomorphic to a Cuntz algebra.
-They all stem from the fact that cyclicity of $K_0$ is equivalent to cyclicity of the Sylow $p$-subgroups of $K_0$ for all primes $p$.
-Firstly and secondly, although the probability of cyclicity of Sylow $p$-subgroups is known for odd primes $p$ that do not divide $r-1$, it is unknown for $p=2$ or $p\mid r-1$.
-Thirdly, the known theory covers the case of only \emph{finitely many} primes, not all primes simultaneously.
+For random $r$-regular multigraphs, there are currently two obstacles to computing the asymptotic probability of the graph algebra being stably isomorphic to a Cuntz algebra.
+They both stem from the fact that cyclicity of $K_0$ is equivalent to cyclicity of the Sylow $p$-subgroups of $K_0$ for all primes $p$.
+First, although the probability of cyclicity of Sylow $p$-subgroups is known for odd primes $p$ that do not divide $r-1$, it is unknown for $p\mid 2(r-1)$ (that is, for $p=2$ or $p$ an odd prime dividing $r-1$).
+Second, the known theory covers the case of only \emph{finitely many} primes, not all primes simultaneously.
 See the discussion around Theorem~\ref{thm:regular}, which is adapted from \cite[Theorem 1.6]{Nguyen:2018vh}.

 However, we conjecture from the data that the asymptotic probability of the graph algebra being stably isomorphic to a Cuntz algebra still converges to the product over all primes $p$ of the asymptotic probability of cyclicity of the Sylow $p$-subgroup of $K_0$ (see Table~\ref{table:adams}).
 When the regularity degree is one more than a power of two, we estimate this product to be about $40\%$ (see Table~\ref{table:2k1}).
-As for cyclicity of the Sylow $p$-subgroup of $K_0(\g_{n,r})$ for large $n$ when $p\mid 2(r-1)$ (that is, $p=2$ or $p$ is an odd prime dividing $r-1$), the data reveal new heuristics (see Table~\ref{table:adams}, Table~\ref{table:newdist} and Conjecture~\ref{conjecture:regular}).
+As for cyclicity of the Sylow $p$-subgroup of $K_0(\g_{n,r})$ for large $n$ when $p\mid 2(r-1)$, the data reveal new heuristics (see Table~\ref{table:adams}, Table~\ref{table:newdist} and Conjecture~\ref{conjecture:regular}).

 On the other hand, the \emph{symmetric} versions $\ee_{n,q}$ of $\dd_{n,q}$ (that is, \emph{Erd\H{o}s--R\'{e}nyi graphs} allowing loops) lead to $\cs$-algebras $\cs(\ee_{n,q})$ for which \emph{all} Sylow $p$-subgroups of $K_0(\cs(\ee_{n,q}))$, including $p=2$, follow the limiting behaviour \eqref{eqn:ncyclic}, \eqref{eqn:cyclicn} and \eqref{eqn:allcyclic}.
 This is proved in Theorem 3.12 of Wood's article \cite{Wood:2023aa}, where it is also stated that forthcoming work will extend this result to infinitely many primes.
 Moreover, asymptotic triviality of $K_1$ also holds for these algebras, for the same reason as for the algebras $\cs(\g_{n,r})$ (namely, \cite[Corollary 4.2]{Nguyen:2018vh}).
 One would therefore expect about $79\%$ of the algebras $\cs(\ee_{n,q})$ for large $n$ to be stably isomorphic to Cuntz algebras.